Silvestre08/AngularPluralsight/README.md

     return this.items.reduce((sum, item) => sum + item.price , 0); // Use reduce to sum up the prices of the items in the cart.
   }
 ```

+We can see that our cart service has an array of products, a method to add things to the cart, clear the cart, etc

+We can see a decorator called injectable.
+This is how we tell angular we are creating a service and allows us to use the built in angular dependency injection.
+If we go to our components classes we will see the inject derivatives.
+With this, angular will create the service and share the cart across multiple components.
+We can reuse code, share data, and separate concerns like putting business logic in services, separate from the presentation layer.